mrshmllow/wire/doc/guide/hive-default.md

 ## Introduction

-At the top level of a hive wire reserves the `default` attribute.
+At the top level of a hive wire reserves the `defaults` attribute.
 Its applied to every node.

 ::: warning

-The `default` configuration must be a "pure configuration", while a node may be "impure".

-That is to say, `default` must not rely on modules that a node imports, but a node may rely on modules that default imports.
+`defaults` must not rely on modules that a node imports, but a node may rely on modules that default imports.

 :::